 - ICBA recommends that nonbank institutions that perform “bank-like” functions and offer comparable financial services be subject to the same anti-money laundering and BSA laws and regulations as banks.

-Compensation for Anti-Money Laundering and Anti-Terrorist Financing Efforts.
 Community bankers are committed to supporting balanced, effective measures that will prevent terrorists from using the financial system to fund their operations and prevent money launderers from hiding the proceeds of criminal activities.
-However, as the Financial Crimes Enforcement Network (FinCEN) identifies additional high risk transactions and accounts, it increases banks’ requirements in these new areas.
-For community banks, BSA compliance represents a significant expense in terms of both direct and indirect costs.
+However, for community banks, BSA compliance represents a significant expense in terms of both direct and indirect costs.
 BSA compliance, whatever the benefit to society at large, is a governmental, law enforcement function.
 As such, the costs should be borne by the government.
-ICBA supports the creation of a tax credit to offset the cost of BSA compliance.